Do I know how each medication helps me?

 - prescription medications

-- over-the-counter medications such as aspirin, laxatives, cough and cold medicines, pain medications, vitamins and herbal remedies
+- over-the-counter medications (non-prescriptions) such as aspirin, laxatives, cough and cold medicines, pain medications, vitamins and herbal remedies

 Do I need a way to organize my medications?